reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 ```javascript
 var net = require('net');
 ```
-Next we create the server with the createServer funciton in the net library, it takes in a callback function and that callback function takes in one argument the `socket`.
+Next we create the server with the createServer function in the net library, it takes in a callback function and that callback function takes in one argument the `socket`.

 ```javascript
 var server = net.createServer(function(socket){